torokrolf/homelab/17-Errors/README.md

 <a name="dns-override-aws"></a>

 **Problem**:
-- EC2 services didn't load on the home network, but did on mobile data.
+- EC2 services didn't load on the home network, but did work on mobile data.

 **Cause**:
 - The homelab BIND9 has a `*.trkrolf.com` wildcard override, which routes everything to the local Traefik, so the EC2 subdomains never even reached Cloudflare.